PKU-OS/RusPintos-Doc/src/environment/install_toolchain.md

 > __Important__
 >
 > * __Do not just copy and paste the command below!__ At least you need to replace __the absolute path to your Tacos directory__ and the __container name__ in the command!
 > * If you choose this way to setup the enviroment, you will use this command throughout this semester.
 It is tedious to remember it and type it again and again.
-You can choose the way you like to avoid this. e.g. You can use the alias Linux utility to save this command as pintos-up for example.
+You can choose the way you like to avoid this. e.g. You can use the alias Linux utility to save this command as tacos-up for example.

 If you see following output, you are already inside the container: